HYMMA/Inventor-API-Toolbox/README.md

 var partOccurance = assembly.AddMemeber(part.AsDocument(), new[] { 0d, 0d, 1d }, new[] { 10d, 10d, 0d });

 //insert a content center component into assembly
 //in this case the third row of the BS 4848 family is selected.
-And the length of the angle is set to 658.
+//And the length of the angle is set to 658.
 This family is under Structural Sahpes category var contentCenterDesc = new ContentCenterItemDescriptor(row: 3, "Structural Shapes", "Angles", "BS 4848") { CustomValue = new KeyValuePair<string, object>("B_L", 658) };

 var contentCenterOccurance = assembly.AddMemeber(contentCenterDesc, new[] { 0d, 0d, 1d }, new[] { 10d, 10d, 0d });
 ```
 ## Language